About Hamburg

 Map of the Hamburg metropolitan region with neighbouring districts and waters of the North Sea and Baltic Sea.

-Metropolis by the water
+Metropolis by the Water

 View of the Speicherstadt warehouse district in Hamburg with an excursion boat on the water channel.